Asia is not a monolithic business destination - so neither should be the approach of an Australian business wanting to engage with the region.

-What differentiates ANZ from our domestic peers is our 188-year-old international network which has evolved as Asia has.
-All that change continues to bring opportunities for ANZ.
+What differentiates ANZ from our domestic peers is our international network which has evolved as Asia has over more than 180 years.
+All that change continues to bring opportunities for ANZ.”

 Japan is a good example of the quiet power of ANZ’s long term relationships.

 The reach of Japanese investment capital into Australia is fascinating and probably goes a little unnoticed because much of it is not branded.